Arturo & Kiwi: Characters

-The strip has two characters, with the style of the comic duet.
+The strip has two characters, in the style of the comic duet.
 Often the kitchen changes some furnishing details, to adapt to the city or nation of the presented dish.
 In the presentation of the recipes a meter is adopted to define the difficulty called "Grado Kiwi" (Kiwi Grade) with values starting from 1 (very easy) to 7 (challenging).

 Arturo

 Arturo, the cook, is a surly (but basically good-natured) Neapolitan Mastiff who, as he himself says, has left his heart in Naples.
 He is a very refined and prepared "chef" and his role is to introduce and illustrate the recipes.
-In the squabbles with Kiwi it is often to repeat the catchphrase "Mammina mia give me the strength!".
+In his squabbles with Kiwi he is in the habit of repeating the catchphrase "Mammina mia give me the strength!".
 Among the various aprons worn, it often carries one with the words "Italians do it better" (Madonna's famous slogan) and sometimes one with "we are the champions" (with the background of the Italian tricolor).
 When exposing a recipe in which the eggs are used, in the first two series it was ensured that they were not of the Kiwi.
 In some episodes he makes it clear that he is a pacifist and that he hates weapons.
 In the episode "Salsicce e fagioli all'uccelletto" receives a call from his "treasure" (perhaps his wife), who wants it at the pentolaccia (where a double plaid is up for grabs).
-Arturo's voice is that of Bruno Rucoli (1941–2016).
+Arturo's voice is that of Andrea Zingoni.